INFORMSJoC/2023.0245/README.md

 To replicate the results in [Figure 14](results/Figure%2014.pdf), run the R script [Figure 14.R](scripts/Figure%2014.R).
 The CSV data required for this replication is available in the [data](data/Figure%2014/) folder.

 To replicate the results in [Figure 15](results/Figure%2015.PNG), run the R script [Figure 15.R](scripts/Figure%2015.R).
-Note that the CSV data provided for this replication is simulated and is located in the [data](data/Figure%2015/) folder.
+Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure 16](results/Figure%2016.PNG), run the R script [Figure 16.R](scripts/Figure%2016.R).
-Note that the CSV data provided for this replication is simulated and is located in the [data](data/Figure%2016/) folder.
+Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure 17 (A)](results/Figure%2017%20(A).pdf) and [Figure 17 (B)](results/Figure%2017%20(B).pdf), run the R script [Figure 17.R](scripts/Figure%2017.R).
 The CSV data required for this replication is available in the [data](data/Figure%2017/) folder.